turingschool/curriculum/source/projects/blogger.markdown

 It works like this: You use two new methods, `require` and `permit`.
 They help you declare which attributes you'd like to accept.
-Most of the time, they're used in a helper method:
+Most of the time, they're used in a helper method.
+Add the below code to app/helpers/article_helper.rb.

 ```ruby
   def article_params